apoorvaanand1998/apoorvaanand1998.github.io/aboutme.md

 The reason this blog exists is threefold:
 * To record my voyage.
-* To help in the germination of seed crystals.
+* To help in the growth of seed crystals.
 * To rant and ramble.